888.298.HOPE

 The researchers did not find any significant differences between D-TBI participants and controls in terms of associations of frequency of headache or severity of TBI with marital or employment status.

 However, there was a distinct difference in employment rates between those with deployment-related TBI and those without.
 In the group 2-7 years post-TBI, 36 percent of those with a history of brain injury were unemployed, increasing to about 50 percent at 8-11 years post-TBI.
 In comparison, those without TBI reported unemployment rates of 10 percent and 7 percent respectively.
+It’s important to note that individuals facing discrimination due to a TBI in the workplace have legal recourse, including the ability to file a lawsuit up to three years after job termination.

 The findings highlight the urgent need for increased care and long-term monitoring for those who experience brain injuries during their deployment to help prevent disability from TBI.